Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_bank_accounts.md

 Alternative flows:
 2a.
-No bank account with the given ID or name exists: The systems informs the user about the non-existense of the bank account to delete.
+No bank account with the given ID or name exists: The systems informs the user about the non-existence of the bank account to delete.

-Information Requirements: ID or name of the bank account, bank accountuser ID
+Information Requirements: ID or name of the bank account, bank account user ID
 ```